 What is the time duration of the ticket?

-IF PURCHASING A DISCOUNTED TICKET OR MAKING A RESERVATION CLOSE TO END OF DAY: Keep in mind that our toughest courses start closing 1.5 hours before the Park closes for the evening.
+If making a reservation close to the end of the day: Keep in mind that our toughest courses start closing 1.5 hours before the Park closes for the evening.
 Climbers starting within our last few hours of operation will likely not get to climb our Black or Blue courses.
-You also man not get a full 2 or 3 hours depending on how close the reservation is made to end of day.
+You also may not get a full 2 or 3 hours depending on how close the reservation is made to end of day.
 There is still plenty of fun to be had though, and it may be a great option for you!

 Are reservations required?